mleverance/sc_shell_lessons/02-navigating-files-directories.md

 $ pwd
 ```

-The command `pwd` stands for "print working directory" and it "prints" the result of where we are on our file system.
+The command `pwd` stands for "print working directory" and it "prints" to the shell window the result of where we are on our file system.
-If we think of a file browser, the *current working directory* is whatever directory we have open, typically in the right-hand pane.

 **Since we just started the shell, by default, our current working directory is our home directory.**
 To understand what a "home directory" is, let’s have a look at how the file system as a whole is organized.